 Activated charcoal may be able to assist kidney function by filtering out undigested toxins and drugs.

 Activated charcoal seems to be especially effective at removing toxins derived from urea, the main byproduct of protein digestion.

 More research is needed, but some animal studies show that activated charcoal may help improve kidney function and reduce gastrointestinal damage and inflammation in those with chronic kidney disease.

-In another 2014 study, rats with induced chronic renal failure were fed mixtures containing 20 percent activated charcoal, and they also experienced improved kidney function, and a reduced rate of kidney inflammation and damage.
+In another 2014 study, rats with induced chronic renal failure were fed mixtures containing 20 percent activated charcoal.
+They experienced improved kidney function and a reduced rate of kidney inflammation and damage.

 2. Intestinal gas